Melizzo/travelTracker/README.md

 6. 100% ARIA Audit
 7. Inhertiance from Traveler to Travel Agent
 7. SRP and DRY code
-8. Create a DomUpdates file to handle dom changes
+8. Create a DomUpdates class to handle dom changes
+9. Create a API class to handle all Fetch requests
 9. Work remotely to ensure a successful project.